-For circular data, there are now good choices for continuous models but for the discrete data even such as modeling roulette wheel data (possibly biased) from gaming industries, there is a dearth of good models.
-The same comment applies to smart home monitoring for elderly.
-In this paper, we give four plausible methods to construct families of discrete distributions on the circle.
-The approaches to obtain the probability distribution under these methods can be briefly described as follows. \begin{itemize} \item[(i)] Maximum entropy method: determine the discrete probability distribution which has the maximum Shannon entropy among all those satisfying a set of moment constraints. \item[(ii)] Centered wrapping method: start with a discrete distribution on the line and wrap it on the circle. \item[(iii)] Marginalized method: start with a continuous circular distribution, which we refer to as the ``parent" and obtain the discrete distribution by integrating the probability density function (pdf) on pre-determined intervals on the circle. \item[(iv)] Conditionalized method: start with a continuous circular distribution as the parent and obtain the distribution by restricting the pdf to a pre-determined lattice on the circle, and normalize. \end{itemize} The maximum entropy method arises as an adaptation of such construction for continuous distributions given in \citet{mardia1975} and we show that it leads to general exponential families; the entropy definition can be modified to include non-exponential distributions.
-The wrapping of integer valued distributions, which was proposed in \cite[e.g. p.
-54-55]{mardia1972} usually do not have a natural centering parameter, but can be modified to include one.
-The next two methods start with a continuous distribution on the circle and then apply two different discretization approaches, viz. ``marginalized" and ``conditionalized".
-We show that the latter three approaches are interrelated through a duality-theorem, wherein discretizing on the line and then wrapping on the circle leads to the same distribution as first wrapping and then discretizing.
+In this paper, we give four methods to construct families of discrete distributions on the circle along with some basic results interrelating the methods.
+We apply these models to analyze the aforementioned examples of discrete data and also to provide insights based on comparisons among discrete as well as (approximate) continuous models for discrete data.
+Our methods to construct the probability distributions can be briefly described as follows: \begin{itemize} \item[(i)] Maximum entropy method: We start with a given set of moment conditions for the discrete distribution on the circle.
+We then determine the discrete probability distribution with the maximum Shannon entropy among those satisfying the moment constraints. \item[(ii)] Centered wrapping method: We start with a given discrete distribution on the line, and wrap it on the circle to obtain a discrete distribution on the circle. \item[(iii)] Marginalized method: We start with a continuous distribution on the circle, which we refer to as the ``parent", and then obtain a discrete distribution on the circle by integrating the probability density function (pdf) on pre-determined arcs on the circle. \item[(iv)] Conditionalized method: We start with a continuous distribution on the circle (parent), and then obtain the discrete distribution on the circle by restricting and normalizing the pdf to a pre-determined lattice on the circle. \end{itemize} In particular, we derive circular discrete distributions from general continuous location families and a family based on trigonometric sums.
+Key special cases include discrete families deduced from two established continuous distributions, viz. von Mises and wrapped Cauchy.
+These two distributions are commonly selected for circular data depending on whether the unimodal data has a long tail (wrapped Cauchy) or not (von Mises), which we now describe.